Victoria County Sustainable Tourism Growth Initiative

 Please note that an application will not be considered complete until you have entered all required information in the form, including submitting a budget file in the Financial & Budget section.
 Click here to download a copy of a blank budget file.
 Once this file has been completed to reflect the project you are applying for through this program, you may save it to your device and attach it to the form below.

-• Marketing tactics or contracted services
+• Marketing tactics or contracted marketing services

 • Labour costs for executing the project

-• Website or Social Media Projects
+• Website or social media projects

 • Fundraisers